Reina234/polymergnn/README.md

 # polymergnn

-This repo contains the code for the machine learning portion of my IIB Project.
+This repo contains the code for the machine learning portion of my IIB Research Project.
 Some repo cleanup is in progress, bit messy :(